appacademy/Module-6-Resources/group_project_resources/AWS-Setup.md

 We are going to assume in this walkthrough that you already have a functional form/route for handling new resources that currently accepts and stores URL's as strings, but we want to refactor to accept files instead.
-Here is a very high level overview of what we are looking to accomplish to interate file uploads:
+Here is a very high level overview of what we are looking to accomplish to integrate file uploads:

 1. Set up an account on AWS